-The Chinese New Year is celebrated on the island by Sino-Mauritians, a small but vibrant community of Mauritians with Chinese origins forming about 3 percent of the population, many of whom are retailers or traders.
+The Chinese New Year is celebrated on the island by Sino-Mauritians.
 For two days, the island's main municipalities, and Port Louis in particular, usher in the year with great panache.
-Highlights include Chinese dragons, lion dancers, and special events in front of shops, where firecrackers are lit to chase away evil spirits.January/February: Thaipoosam Cavadee (national holiday)
+Highlights include Chinese dragons, lion dancers, and special events in front of shops, where firecrackers are lit to chase away evil spirits.Early February: Thaipoosam Cavadee (national holiday)

-Tamils in Mauritius celebrate this 10-day festival, which symbolizes the struggle against ignorance and evil, in honour of the deity Muruga.
-The faithful take part in colourful, spectacular and awe-inspiring processions to their temple carrying the cavadee, a wooden yoke decorated with flowers and palm leaves and with a pot of milk suspended from each end, across their shoulders.
-In addition to the weight carried, the participants undergo further penance, walking in a virtual trance state, their bodies pierced by needles and hooks, and with skewers threaded through their tongues and cheeks.March 12: National Day (national holiday)
+Tamils in Mauritius celebrate this 10-day festival, in honour of the God Muruga.
+The faithful take part in colourful, spectacular and awe-inspiring processions to their temple.
+In addition, the participants undergo further penance, with skewers threaded through their tongues and cheeks.March 12: National Day (national holiday)

 On this day, Roman Catholic families in Mauritius visit the graves of their loved ones, to clean the tombs and place flowers.
-They also light candles, pray together, and share fond memories of the departed.Mid–late November: Festival International Kreol (local event)
+They also light candles, pray together, and share fond memories of the departed.Early December: Festival International Kreol (local event)

-With events held at a number of venues across the island, this annual 10-day celebration of Creole culture features exhibitions, conferences, food and craft stalls, traditional music, sega dance performances and a dance competition, film screenings, theatre, a fashion show, and a competition for young artists, among other highlights.December 25: Christmas (national holiday)
+With events held at a number of venues across the island, this annual 10-day celebration of Creole culture features exhibitions, conferences, food and craft stalls, traditional music and dance performances, among other highlights.December 25: Christmas (national holiday)

 |Month||Min.
 Average Temperature (°C/F°)||Max.
 Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|